Lots of things go well with trees: a complementary flowerbed, a tire swing for summer fun or a birdhouse hanging for feathered friends.

 3. If an area is hard to dig, don’t force it.
 A small root may be lying under that section of turf.

-4. Once you’ve removed the grass, apply two-to-four-inches of mulch all the way around the tree, out to the drip line.
+4. Once you’ve removed the grass, apply two-to-three-inches of mulch all the way around the tree, out to the drip line.

-5. Keep the mulch five or more inches away from the trunk to avoid attracting pests.
+5. Keep the mulch five or more inches away from the trunk to avoid pests or fungal issues.

 6. Water the mulch thoroughly, and you’re set!